cmiles/PointlessWaymarksProject/DevNotes.md

 ## Notes

+6/24/2023

+Changes today finish out the change from the custom IndicatorIcon to SharpVectors.
+IndicatorIcon was early code in this project and very useful:
+ - Good base functionality - I'm replacing code/tech here not the functionality
+ - Great that the control hid the messy view code behind the control!
+In this case encapsulating the messy code in the IndicatorIcon was a great decision - but it is nice to now replace that with the cleaner SharpVectors solution...

 6/18/2023

 The past few months have veered back to the CMS from the backup project.
 This is partly because of https://github.com/CommunityToolkit/dotnet/issues/555 where the MVVM Community Toolkit makes it clear that it is waiting for a new C# feature before considering most additional functionality requests on Observable Properties.
 This might be a GREAT decision and even with the bit I understand I can see how the clean the decision is!
 No criticism of that decision!!